-Curious in which area and with which community we are digging at the moment?
+Curious in which area and with which community we’ve been digging bunds?
 Please scroll down!
 Do you want to go back to the regreening platform?
 THEN CLICK HERE.

 The Enkii Area

 Do you see where the shovel is pointing at?
 That’s the area we’ve regreened: Enkii, 400 ha (4 km2) of land which is part of The Kuku Group Ranch in the south of Kenya.
 The Kuku Group Ranch is home to around 19,000 people, 114,500 ha in size and acts as a critical wildlife corridor.

 Due to overgrazing and climate change, the Enkii area was very dry.
 See it with your own eyes by checking this 360-degree image of the area.
 But we’ve changed it!
 By digging bunds and protecting the area for a certain period of time, we brought back vegetation, making it useful again for the Enkii community.